-The Amusement Parks and Centres Operation industry has been mixed over the past five years.
-This has been due to lower consumer sentiment, low real household discretionary income growth, some adverse weather conditions, and discounting by amusement parks to attract new customers.
+Growth in the Amusement Parks and Centres Operation industry has been mixed over the past five years.
+This has been due to lower consumer sentiment, low real household discretionary income growth, some adverse weather conditions, and discounting by amusement parks to attract new customers and gain repeat business.
 Consumer spending has been under pressure from high housing costs, although this has been offset by high growth in international tourist numbers.
-Competition from substitute entertainment industries and services, such as sports and online content, has been putting pressure on industry operators and reducing margins and profit.
+Competition from substitute entertainment industries and services, such as sports and online content, has been putting pressure on industry operators and reducing revenue and profit.

-The industry is sensitive to factors that cause changes to domestic entertainment spending and international visitor arrivals.
-Domestic trips by tourists have increased at a steady rate in the past five years, while international tourist numbers have also grown... purchase to read more
+The industry is sensitive to factors that cause changes to domestic entertainment spending and international visitor arrivals... purchase to read more